isc-projects/kea/doc/sphinx/arm/hooks.rst

        }
    }

-``reservation-get`` typically returns the result 0 when the query was conducted properly.
+``reservation-get`` typically returns the result 0 when a query was conducted properly.
 In particular, 0 is returned when the host was not found.
-If the query was successful, a number of host parameters will be returned.
+If the query was successful, the host parameters are returned.
 An example of a query that did not find the host looks as
 follows: